matter-labs/zksync-web-era-docs/docs/dev/how-to/send-transaction-l1-l2.md

 3. Call the JSON-RPC method [`zks_estimateGasL1toL2`](../../api/api.md#zks-estimategasl1tol2), wrapping the transaction data in a [`CallRequest`](#transaction-parameters-1) JSON object parameter.

-    The method returns the minimum amount of gas required for the transaction to succeed.
+    The method returns the amount of gas required for the transaction to succeed.

     :::tip Important
     This value is often referred to as **limit, or gas limit, or L2 gas limit** in our documented examples.